-The Group has established two Master Trust securitization structures to provide recurrent capabilities to generate marketable securities for the bank backed by its credit card portfolio.
+The Group has established a Master Trust securitization structure (Azul Master Credit Cards) to provide recurrent capabilities to generate marketable securities for the bank backed by its credit card portfolio.

-In these operations WiZink retains substantial risk position in the Master Trust as only partial sale of the most senior tranches is made.
-The Master Trust is then mainly used to generate eligible collateral to be pledged at the Central Bank and to obtain funding from final investors.
+In these operations WiZink retains substantial risk position in the Master Trust.
+The Master Trust is then mainly used to generate eligible collateral to be pledged at the Central Bank and could potentially be used to obtain funding from final investors.

-In addition, the Group has also stablished an ABS (Asset Backed Securities) Securitisation Vehicle (without master trust structure), called "Victoria Finance No.1", which currently is retained in full by the Group.
+In addition, the Group has also established an ABS (Asset Backed Securities) Securitisation Vehicle (without master trust structure), called "Victoria Finance No.1", which currently is retained in full by the Group.
 This means the Group is exposed to rights of variable returns from its involvement in the SPVs and has the ability to affect those returns through its power over the entities.